Allergists Get Real About The Best Ways To Manage Your Peanut Allergy

 Peanut Allergies and the COVID-19 Vaccine

 Getting vaccinated for COVID-19 has been essential in stopping the spread of the deadly virus.
 But can you get the vaccine with a peanut allergy?
 According to professionals, the chance of having a severe reaction after getting the vaccine is very minimal.
 But, it’s something that medical professionals still look for.
 This is why doctor’s offices and vaccination centers ask patients who get the shot to hang back for 15 to 30 minutes in a waiting area, just in case a reaction happens.
 If you’ve had an immediate and severe reaction to certain vaccinations before, you have a reason for concern.
 The best person to ask is your doctor or allergist.
 While many people with peanut allergies have safely been vaccinated with no issue, any worries should be run by a medical professional.

 What is a peanut allergy test?

 There are two other ways to test for a peanut allergy in a doctor’s office.
-One of them is through what doctors call a skin prick test.
-“A small amount of the protein is put on your arm or back and you’re pricked,” Collins explains.
+One of them is through what doctors call a skin prick test, during which a small amount of the protein is put on the child’s arm or back, followed by a prick.